Species of the Year

 The Golden Gate National Recreation Area’s far-reaching boundaries are home to more species that are listed by the federal government as threatened or endangered than any other national park site in the continental United States.
 Each year the GGNRA is featuring one of these special plants and animals through educational programs, events, restoration activities, and a variety of materials for park visitors of all ages.

-The Species of the Year for 2013 is the threatened California red-legged frog!
+The Species of the Year for 2015 are the threatened Northern Spotted Owl and the coast redwood tree!